Deltares/SFINCS/docs/parameters.rst

 	  :default:		1
 	  :min:			0
 	  :max:			1
+	advection_scheme
+	  :description:		Advection scheme selection, new scheme is 'upw1', default.
+Original implementation from Leijnse et al. (2021) can be selected as 'advection_scheme = original' for backwards compatability.
+NOTE - from SFINCS 2024.01 release onwards.
+	  :units:		-
+	  :default:		upw1
+	  :min:			upw1
+	  :max:			original
 	advlim
 	  :description:		Advection term limiter.
 Possibility to limit the advection term in the momentum equation for increased stability, default is large number.
 	  :units:		-